ynarter/ML_project/README.md

 ## Milestone 1
 - We aimed to apply the machine learning techniques we learned in the course to a subset of the Stanford Dogs dataset.
-Our objective is first to accurately identify the breed of dogs depicted in images, and second, to determine the precise center point of each dog within the image.
+Our objective was first to accurately identify the breed of dogs depicted in images, and second, to determine the precise center point of each dog within the image.